-Filmmaker Ng’endo Mukii made her mark in the world of film and animation with the release of Yellow Fever just over two years ago.
+Filmmaker Ng’endo Mukii made her mark in the world of film and animation with the release of Yellow Fever in 2013.
 In this talk, Mukii discusses why she chose to use animation and dance to challenge the representation of indigenous people and the consequences of the portrayal of African people as a dead or dying population.

 Her exploration of these issues began when she found Gert Chesi’s The Last Africans around 10 years after its release.
 The book had a profound effect on Mukii because it, like other ethnographic books, portrayed African cultures as either dead or dying.
 She found that this theme would repeat itself throughout western ethnography because it better suited the need to colonise and “civilise” the indigenous population.